 Sign Language Interpreter Services

-The accommodations listed above include typical accommodations approved by SSD staff.
+The accommodations listed above include typical accommodations approved by D&A staff.
 However, there are times when a student’s documentation supports a more individualized accommodation.
-These accommodations would be determined and approved by the SSD coordinator.
+These accommodations would be determined and approved by the D&A Coordinator.

 Postsecondary schools do not have to provide personal services relating to certain individual academic activities and/or activities of daily living.
 Personal attendants and individually prescribed devices are the responsibility of the student who has a disability and not of the institution.
 For more information see Higher Education’s Obligations Under Section 504 and Title II of the ADA: Auxiliary Aids and Services for Postsecondary Students with Disabilities.

-For assistance with accommodations or services not listed here, please contact SSD at 512-471-6259.
+For assistance with accommodations or services not listed here, please contact D&A at 512-471-6259.
 A staff member will work with the student to determine any appropriate campus or Austin resources.